ivanc4515/apcsa-freedom-project/entries/entry04.md

   }
 ```

-The gravity system itself was a little more challenging it involved math equations that would calculate the velocity at which the player fell. one other condition that I needed to add was to check if the player was already on the ground.
+The gravity system itself was a little more challenging it involved math equations that would calculate the velocity at which the player fell.
+One other condition that I needed to add was to check if the player was already on the ground.
 This is important because the velocity will constantly increase even if there isn't space below it to fall.
 First, I create a Boolean isGrounded by creating an invisible sphere at the bottom of the player.
 If this sphere is touching objects with the ground tag it will be set to true.
 The final condition would be if isGrounded is true the velocity would be set to 0 else the velocity would be set to the acceleration of gravity * time.
 ```
   control.Move(velocety * Time.deltaTime);
   isGrounded = Physics.CheckSphere(groundCheck.position, groundDistance, groundMask);